King, NC - Small Town Appeal

 Novant Healthcare has two well-equipped medical facilities in King.

-Please check the City of King website for more information and on status of events affected by Covid 19 restrictions. https://www.ci.king.nc.us/parksrecreation
+Check the City of King website for more information https://www.ci.king.nc.us/parksrecreation